Nilpotence in Group Cohomology: Introduction

-\secref{new p group results} contains the proofs of all of these theorems and a discussion of the conjecture.
-The most subtle argument is the proof of \thmref{monotone thm}.
-Proved by induction on the order of $P$, it reduced to a problem about invariants of arbitrary $\Z/p$ actions on subHopf algebras of polynomial algebras over $\F_p$: see \probref{invariant problem}.
-This we then deal with in \secref{inv section}, proving results which may be of independent interest.
+Section \ref{new p group results} contains the proofs of \thmref{perm thm}, \thmref{subgroup thm}, a discussion of the conjecture, and the beginning of our most subtle argument: the proof of \thmref{monotone thm}.
+Proved by induction on the order of $P$, in \secref{new p group results} it is reduced to a problem about invariants of arbitrary $\Z/p$ actions on subHopf algebras of polynomial algebras over $\F_p$: see \probref{invariant problem}.
+This we then deal with in \secref{inv section}, proving results in invariant theory which appear to be new, and should be of independent interest.

 \begin{rem} We note that our paper \cite{k5} has tables of examples made using the Jon Carlson's cohomology website \cite{carlson website}.
 Thousands more examples are now similarly accessible using the cohomology website of David Green and Simon King \cite{david green's website}.
 Their implementation includes the calculation of the restriction of $H^*(BP)$ to $H^*(BC(P))$, so that $e(P)$ can be immediately read off of their data.
 For example, one see that if $P$ is the 2--Sylow subgroup of the third Conway group, so $P$ has order 1024, then $e(P) = 7$ and so, combining \thmref{d(P) thm} with the fine points of \thmref{indec < e thm}, we see that $d^{\U}(P) \leq 6$. \end{rem}